+Size: Larvae up to 3 1/4 inches (80mm) or more.
+Color: Adult longhorned beetles are medium to large cylindrical beetles, usually brown, reddish brown, or black in color.
+They are sometimes mottled or banded with white or gray.
+Larvae (roundheaded borers) are brown, reddish brown, or black.
+They are sometimes mottled or banded with white or gray.
 Adults are called longhorned beetles because of their long and distinctive 11-segmented antennae, often longer than the beetle's body.
 The thorax and wing covers on some species bear small, stout spines.
 Roundheaded borers (larvae) are elongate, cylindrical, and have large gnawing mandibles.
 The name roundheaded borer refers to the enlarged thorax directly behind the head.
+Order: Coleoptera, Family: Cerambycidae.

-Virginia Cooperative Extension materials are available for public use, re-print, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.
+Virginia Cooperative Extension materials are available for public use, reprint, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.

 Issued in furtherance of Cooperative Extension work, Virginia Polytechnic Institute and State University, Virginia State University, and the U.S. Department of Agriculture cooperating.
-Edwin J. Jones, Director, Virginia Cooperative Extension, Virginia Tech, Blacksburg; Jewel E. Hairston, Administrator, 1890 Extension Program, Virginia State, Petersburg.
+Edwin J. Jones, Director, Virginia Cooperative Extension, Virginia Tech, Blacksburg; M. Ray McKinnie, Administrator, 1890 Extension Program, Virginia State University, Petersburg.